control-protection-grids-tudelft/DP/README.md

 # DP

-Repository with Dynamic phasor models in MATLAB done as a part of the Harmony project.
+Repository with the dynamic phasor models in MATLAB done as a part of the Harmony project.

 ## Contributors